foldda/rda/README.md

 ## Charian - Programming RDA

-Charian is a GitHub repo from Foldda that hosts RDA encoding and parsing API's in a number of programming languages, including C#, Java, and Python.
+Charian is an RDA encoding and parsing API implemented in C#, Java, and Python.
+Charian is available as [a separate GitHub repo](https://github.com/foldda/charian).

-These API leverage RDA's unique properties, and intuitively use the postal service metaphor to hide the underlying encoding mechanics, i.e. using RDA as a "box" for storing data, and accessing the stored data items via integer-based indexing.

-For example, in C#, this is how a client app may send and recive data by firstly encoding the data as an RDA string into a file, then retrieve the data by reading and parsing the RDA string from the file.
+Charian API intuitively uses the postal service metaphor while hiding the underlying encoding and parsing mechanics, that is, it uses an RDA-encoded string as a "container" object for storing data, and accessing the stored data items via integer-based indexing.
+For example, in C#, this is how a client app may send and receive data by firstly encoding the data as an RDA string into a file, then retrieving the data by reading and parsing the RDA string from the file.

 ```csharp
     using Charian;